 Support for Service Providers in Manitoba

 The Sexuality Education Resource Centre MB (SERC) Training Institute offers comprehensive training opportunities to support service providers in Manitoba.
 Each draws on expertise, up-to-date research, evidence-based approaches and local resources to enhance knowledge, skills and awareness on sexuality issues.
-For the health and safety of our staff and participants, the 2021/2022 Training Institute sessions will be held using a virtual platform.
-Training events include Zoom webinar and interactive Zoom meeting sessions.
+Training Institute sessions include a mix of virtual workshops (held over Zoom) and in-person training opportunities.

 Upcoming Training Opportunities

 Creating a Culture of Consent at Work (In-Person)

 March 9, 16, 23 & 30, 2023 – 5:30-8:00 pm

 Workplace sexual harassment is a harmful pattern of behaviour that negatively impacts individual staff as well as larger workplace units and teams.
 Over the course of three evenings, we break down our project’s full session where participants will identify and discuss the underlying issues that may lead to harmful workplace sexual harassment and, develop a practical lens and understanding of what ‘Consent at Work’ can mean in and for your workplace.
 Participants will also leave with learning effective skills for bystander intervention, how to better support staff who have disclosed experiences of workplace sexual harassment as well as information about how to navigate the local resource map of support available for Manitobans.
 Snacks and breaks are provided.

 Creating a Culture of Consent at Work (Virtual)

 Feb 22 & Mar 1, 8, 15, 2023 – 6:00-7:00pm